Yeqzids/Yeqzids.GitHub.io/index.md

 > Chinese names are written in surname-first order.
 Strictly speaking, this rule also applies to their English counterparts, even though in daily practice this rule has not been strictly followed.
 Hence, my name should really be written as Ye Quanzhi, where Ye (pronounced as "Yeh") is my surname and Quanzhi (pronounced as Ch'üan Chih) is my given name.

-> "Ye" means "leaf" in Chinese.
+> "Ye" (叶 in simplified Chinese, 葉 in traditional Chinese) means "leaf" in Chinese.
 Ye is also romanized "Yeh", "Yip", "Ip" in different spelling systems and variety of spoken Chinese (e.g. Cantonese), and "She" in ancient Chinese.
 The surname originated as a clan name after the [Duke of Ye](https://en.wikipedia.org/wiki/Duke_of_Ye), the Prime Minister of the [State of Chu](https://en.wikipedia.org/wiki/Chu_(state)) at circa 500 BCE.
 Confucius visited the Duke of Ye (She) in 489 BCE, and their conversations were recorded in [The Analects](https://ctext.org/analects/zi-lu).
+Since you asked, "Quan"/泉 means spring (source of water), and "Zhi"/志 means aspiration, so my first name means something along the lines of a source of ample aspiration that runs like spring water, with some reference to my surname since leaves need water.

-###### Last update: 2019 September 19
+###### Last update: 2019 September 20